Skip to content

 Reserve a Meeting Space

 The meeting spaces managed by University Housing exist for the primary purpose of education and use of the University community.
 Anyone using University facilities must comply with the University Code of Conduct and the Residence Hall License Contract.
 Groups that fail to meet the standards or comply with regulations may be denied future use of University facilities.
 Those groups causing damage to University facilities may be charged accordingly.
+Please review applicable Housing Policies on our website before making a reservation.

 Reservation Process